Advertisement

 Clinical animal behaviour professionals believe that the true cure for separation anxiety is consistency.
 Establishing a routine enables your dog to know what to expect, therefore reducing stress and anxiety.
 Moreover, this will help him understand that his calm, relaxed behaviour needs to become a habit.
 This needs thorough training, from everyone in the family, and does not happen by accident.

 This takes time.
 You can’t try a routine once and expect your dog to follow it perfectly for the rest of his life!
-Remember that repetition is the mother of knowledge.
+Ensure you aren't leaving your dog for too long in any one session, and remember that repetition is the mother of knowledge.

 How to help an older dog with separation anxiety